Veeam Kasten Best Practices

 Disaster Recovery

-Kasten K10 supports Disaster Recovery capabilities directly within the product, provided there is a location profile configured to send backup data (e.g., S3 or S3-compatible object storage, NFS, Veeam VBR Repository).
+Veeam Kasten supports Disaster Recovery capabilities directly within the product, provided there is a location profile configured to send backup data (e.g., S3 or S3-compatible object storage, NFS, Veeam VBR Repository).
 Ideally, the storage used supports immutability to ensure protection against ransomware or malicious or accidental deletion.

 Strategy